South-facing View, Trestle 17 – Courtesy of the Upper Pemigewasset Historical Society

 Franconia Brook Trail (old railroad bed) – Pemi Wilderness, New Hampshire

 Trails of the Pemigewasset Wilderness – At 45,000-acres, the Pemigewasset Wilderness (the Pemi) is one of six designated wilderness areas in the White Mountain National Forest.
 Wilderness areas are governed under the National Wilderness Preservation System and the Wilderness Act of 1964.
-They are managed much differently than other parts of the National Forest.
+And they are managed much differently than other parts of the National Forest.

 Trestle 18 – East Branch & Lincoln Railroad, New Hampshire